Admiralty Cove Cabin

 Directions

-Access by floatplane (15 minutes from Juneau) or boat (20 miles from Juneau) only.
-Admiralty Cove is within Young Bay on the north end of Admiralty Island.
-Look for a large pruned opening in the beach fringe on the east side of the small island in Admiralty Cove.
-Helicopter access is illegal in this designated Wilderness area.
-Tidal restrictions apply: boat and floatplane access requires 15-foot or higher incoming tide due to extensive tidal flats.
-Better anchorage west of the island may require hip waders to cross Admiralty Creek.
-USGS map Juneau A-2.
+Access by floatplane (15 minutes from Juneau) or boat with anchor (20 miles from Juneau).
+Admiralty Cove is a small, open cove within Young Bay on the north end of Admiralty Island.
+Look for a large pruned opening in the beach fringe visible from water while approaching east of the small island in Admiralty Cove.
+The cabin is a quarter-mile from saltwater by trail.
+Helicopter access is prohibited in this Wilderness area.
+Boat and floatplane access is restricted to 15-foot or higher incoming tides due to the large tide flat.
+Better anchorage exists west of the small island; hip waders may be needed to cross Admiralty Creek.
+Refer to USGS topographic map Juneau A-2.

 Amenities